dannyjknights/hcp-boundary-blog-repo/README.md

 ## Multi-hop Deployment using HCP Boundary

-HCP Boundary allows for secure access to resources across multiple networks and environments.
+Boundary allows for secure access to resources across multiple networks and environments.
 A multi-hop deployment can be set up to allow users to access resources in a private network, without exposing that network to the Internet.
 The multi-hop deployment in this repo has been setup as follows:

 1. Configure HCP Boundary.
 2. Deploy a Boundary Ingress Worker in a public network.